The evolution of critical facilities

 Coromatic Group is the Nordic market leader safeguarding business continuity and providing robust critical facilities centred on a simple concept: what does the customer need and how can we meet that need?

 When a market such as the cloud technologies one grows at a rapid rate, it is in the best interests of a service provider to also grow and branch out.
-Coromatic has ensured it stays ahead of the curve by expanding its technical expertise and services in operating countries.
-It is the strong understanding of market changes and service requirements that have enabled the company to understand its customers’ different security needs regardless of geographical location and then work with them to design and create a package perfectly suited to their needs.
+Coromatic have ensured they stay ahead of the curve by expanding their technical expertise and services in countries they operate in.
+It is the strong understanding of market changes and service requirements that have enabled the company to understand their customers’ different security needs regardless of geographical location and then work with them to design and create a package perfectly suited to their needs.
 This is shown by the fact that more than half of the 100 top global companies from the Nordics rely on Coromatic for their critical infrastructure needs and that the company has a proven track record of delivering across EMEA and Asia.